Infertility & Preconception Care

 - For men, being underweight can affect sperm count and function

 - For women, being overweight can cause blood glucose dysregulation affecting the eggs.

 We recommend any couple who is wanting to conceive to consider appropriate preconception testing to ensure that there are no nutritional deficiencies such as iron, vitamin D, B12, iodine, selenium, zinc and especially folate.
 Checking for any immune issues, autoimmunity, allergies, metabolic problems such and other hormones are important.
 Creating good eating, exercise and sleep habits are critical in setting up the right environment for a developing baby.
 You don’t need to wait till there are fertility issues before starting on the above.

 The first aspect and very important factor to consider in infertility is that both the male and the female should be checked for not only ovarian and sperm problems, but also the many nutritional, immune and environmental tests that can effect fertility, such as those mentioned earlier.
 The research shows that there are many lifestyle factors that can block fertility and so a lifestyle overhaul should be seriously considered!
 Not only to increase your chances of conception, but to improve your own health, increase energy and set up healthy habits in which to bring a child in.
 This does not need to be difficult and if undertaken together, you can have a lot of fun with the changes.

 Tips & Bits

 - For those wanting a different perspective on babyhood check out the book – The Continuum Concept.

-- The evidence around folic acid preventing neural tube defects has been around for a long time, and now vitamin B3 (niacin) is showing that it prevent congenital malformation – do not underestimate the power of nutrient they may be small but they are so powerful!
+- The evidence around folic acid preventing neural tube defects has been around for a long time, and now vitamin B3 (niacin) is showing that it prevents congenital malformation – do not underestimate the power of nutrients – they may be small but they are so powerful!